-- Each concerned band shall be considered as an independent band and the corresponding ETC3 shall be generated in each band.
+- Each concerned band shall be considered as an independent band and the corresponding ETC3 shall be generated in each band, first at the outermost bands then in the middle bands.
 Narrowest supported E-UTRA channel bandwidth shall be used in the test configuration.

-- If a multi-band BS supports three carriers only , two carriers shall be placed in one band according to ETC3 while the remaining carrier shall be placed at the edge of the maximum radio bandwidth in the other band.
+- If a multi-band BS supports three carriers only in two operating bands, two carriers shall be placed in one band according to ETC3 while the remaining carrier shall be placed at the edge of the maximum radio bandwidth in the other band.